yogamardia/Basic-Image-Processing/README.md

-## Dasar-Pengolahan-Citra
+## Basic Image Processing
-Program ini merupakan aplikasi pengolahan citra digital yang paling dasar yakni:
+This program is the most basic of digital image processing application:
-- Copy per pixel pada suatu citra
+- Copy pixel-by-pixel of an image to make another image
-- Mengubah citra tertentu menjadi skema warna R, G, B, C, M, Y
+- Make a particular image into color schemes of R, G, B, C, M, Y

-Program ini menggunakan Visual Basic sebagai bahasa pemrograman yang memudahkan untuk membuat suatu aplikasi pengolahan citra untuk belajar
+This program uses Visual Basic and Matlab as a programming language.